Polymer/old-docs-site/toolkit-kernel-explainer.md

 ### Component initialization

-You can supply a single object argument to `component()` to define object prototypes, and perform other setup tasks.
-Most properties and methods defined in the argument to `component()` are used directly in the component's prototype.
+The first argument to Toolkit.register is a reference to the `<element>` element.
+Since scripts within an element tag run in the context of the element, the value of this argument is simply 'this'.

+You can supply a second object argument to `Toolkit.register` to define the object prototype.
 In the following example the component initializer defines a property `message` and a method `ready`.

-    this.component({
+    Toolkit.register(this, {
       message: "Hello!",
       ready: function() {
         // component is ready now, we can do stuff